pkekkonen/java-tdd-oop-abstraction/README.md

 Methods (and members) can be public, so other classes can interact with them, or private.
 Private means only the class itself can access those particular methods & members.
 There are other types of visibility that we'll discover later, but those are the two most important ones.

 Consider driving a car.
-The steering wheel, pedals and gear stick are the public interface to the car; they are exposed to the user so they can perform some interactions.
+The steering wheel, pedals and gear stick are the public interface to the car; they are exposed to the user, so they can perform some interactions.
 We don't need to know how the engine works or how the exhaust system is hooked up in order to drive the car, we just use the simple "methods" that the car has given us.
 Use the steering wheel to turn, press the pedals to stop and go, the car takes care of all the complex logic.

 What I've described there is *abstraction*; hiding the implementation details of a system.
 Let's try it with a class: